Vizzuality/trase/README.md

 * REDUX_LOGGER_ENABLED: when set to true, enables logging redux actions on the browser's console.
 Only supported outside of production environments.
 * USE_PLAIN_URL_STATE: when set to true, enables saving the sankey's state as a plain serialized string.
 Use "false" on production environments, ot use base64 encoding
 * USE_CANVAS_MAP: if set to true, may use a <canvas> to render the map's choropleth layer.
 Actual usage may also depend on browser support.
+* SHOW_WORLD_MAP_IN_EXPLORE: if set to true, explore section will have the 2 step behavior.
+Setting it to false will only show the context-specific step.
+* ENABLE_DASHBOARDS: if set to true, the dashboards section will be visible to end users.

 If you are using the included development server, you can set those variables in the `.env` file (use the included `.env.sample` as an example)